-Due to the current situation with Covid 19 the Canal & River Trust will be prioritising work that has been identified as urgent and safety critical.
-Therefore, we’re afraid we are unable to meet our usual 6-week response time to submit Business Boating applications, this includes both Operating Proposals & Works Proposals.
+Due to the current situation with Covid 19 the Canal and Rivers Trust will be prioritising work that has been identified as urgent and safety critical.
+Therefore, we are unable to meet our usual 6 week response time to submit Business Boating applications, this includes both Operating Proposals & Works Proposals.

 Thank you in advance for your understanding and assistance.

 The COVID grant survey has now closed.
 You are able to view the results here:

 Following recent Government announcements, HMRC have temporarily amended the VAT notice to reduce VAT from 20% to 5% for certain hospitality, restaurant, and leisure sectors for the period 15 July to 12 January.
 We strongly recommend you read the revised notice to see where your business might be able to benefit. https://www.gov.uk/guidance/hotels-holiday-accommodation-and-vat-notice-7093 )

 The hiring of boats for overnight accommodation is specifically mentioned in section 5, but other sectors, including floating cafes/restaurants, should also be able to benefit.
 If you require any clarity we recommend you contact HMRC directly as each business may have specific circumstances.

 Our business boating team would be happy to discuss have any other general questions you have.